Tateerybutt/Project-Portico/README.md

 - **Description:** Explore all projects in one place on the ProjectPortico website.
 - **Technologies:** HTML5, CSS3, JavaScript.

+### 11. Quiz Application
+- **Description:** Answer the tough and different topic related questions an review your score.
+- **Technologies:** HTML5, CSS3, JavaScript

+### 11. Quiz Application
+- **Description:** Dive into an immersive visual journey with our dynamic photo gallery, where every click unveils a captivating moment captured in time.
+- **Technologies:** HTML5, CSS3, JavaScript

 ## Installation

 1. Clone the repository.